vanviegen/warpsocket/README.md

 ## API Reference

-WSBroker provides a comprehensive TypeScript API for building real-time applications.
+WarpWS provides a comprehensive TypeScript API for building real-time applications.
 The core functions allow you to start the server, send messages, handle channels, and manage authentication.
 All functions are fully typed and include detailed JSDoc documentation.

 The following is auto-generated from `src/index.cts`:

 ### start · function

-Starts a WebSocket broker server bound to the given address and (optionally) spawns worker threads that receive and handle WebSocket events.
+Starts a WebSocket server bound to the given address and (optionally) spawns worker threads that receive and handle WebSocket events.

 Notes:
 - Multiple servers can be started concurrently on different addresses.
-  Servers share global broker state (channels, tokens, subscriptions, etc.) and the same worker pool.
+  Servers share global server state (channels, tokens, subscriptions, etc.) and the same worker pool.
 - Calling `start` without `workerPath` requires that at least one worker has been registered previously via `registerWorkerThread`.